thrackle-io/rules-engine/docs/userGuides/Architecture/Client/PROTOCOL-ERC-721.md

 ```

 ### Added Functions
-The following functions have been added specific to the ProtocolERC721 contract:
+The following functions have been added specifically to the ProtocolERC721 contract:
 - connectHandlerToToken: Used to connect a deployed Protocol Token Handler to the token.

 ```c